isa-ulisboa/greends-ipython/README.md

 <details markdown="block">
 <summary>

-# Online resources for the course (to be completed)
+# Online resources for the course

 </summary>